 Where have we gone wrong?
 It is not surprising that many people are leaving Christian churches.
 Many, perhaps most, Christian churches focus their activities and energy on things that are not found in Jesus’ teachings.

 Layers of stuff

 For nearly 2000 years we, Jesus’ followers, have been adding layer upon layer of stuff to his teachings.
 We have developed doctrines, beliefs, rituals, traditions and all sorts of stuff that we have come to think of as being Christian – but this stuff is not Christian.
 (If, at this point, you are thinking that this applies to other denominations, not yours, or that other denominations are particularly guilty of these things, read on thoughtfully).
 We know that this stuff is not Christian because it is not found in Jesus’ teachings.
 Let me state that another way: If something cannot be found in the teachings of Jesus then it is not Christian – it has been created and taught by humans.
 Jesus was passionate, perhaps brutal, in his criticism of the religious leaders of his day for teaching human rules as if they were rules made by God:

 “You hypocrites!
-Isaiah was right when he prophesied about you: ‘These people honour me with their lips, but their hearts are far from me.
-They worship me in vain.
-Their teachings are merely human rules.’”
+Isaiah was right when he prophesied about you: ‘These people honor me with their lips, but their hearts are far from me.
+They worship me in vain; their teachings are merely human rules.’”
 (Matthew 15:7-9)